-- Kerkennah is the name of a group of islands that are situated off the east coast of Tunisia. - The main two islands are Chergui and Gharbi, which are both inhabited.

-- The islands are reached by a ferry that operates throughout the year. - The most famous beach is Mkaren Klifa, where the water is an incredibly clear blue.

-There are many colourful festivals, which are a great attraction for tourists.

-Kerkennah is an ideal place for tourists who want a quiet, peaceful holiday in beautiful surroundings.
+- Kerkennah is the name of a group of islands that are situated off the east coast of Tunisia. - O The main two islands are Chergui and Gharbi, which are both inhabited. - O The islands are reached by a ferry that operates throughout the year. - O The most famous beach is Mkaren Klifa, where the water is an incredibly clear blue. - O There are many colourful festivals, which are a great attraction for tourists. - A famous son of Kerkennah was Hedi Berkhissa, who was also known as Balha.
+Hedi, who was a world-class footballer, died during a match in Tunis. - Kerkennah is an ideal place for tourists who want a quiet, peaceful holiday in beautiful surroundings.